Graham Townsend: Background

 As Steve Fruitman from backtothesugarcamp.com has researched from Sam Cormier, Graham Townsend found himself immersed in the continual round of musical events graced by friends and neighbours of his immediate clan in Quebec.
 His grand-uncle, Eddie Dunning, was a technically proficient fiddler.
 Dunning's wife, Elizabeth Dunning, always welcomed a young Graham Townsend into their house like he received at home.
-There was another fiddling uncle, Sam Raine, from Grenville, Quebec, whom Townsend was unable to see as often, but constituted an important influence on his development.
-Graham’s cousin, Gerald Houston in Paltimore, would take him to hear Billy and Lornie Smith, local fiddlers who specialized in Irish and Scottish music.
+There was another fiddling uncle, Sam Rainey, from Grenville, Quebec, whom Townsend was unable to see as often, but constituted an important influence on his development.
+Graham’s cousin, Gerald Houston in Poltimore, would take him to hear Billy and Lorne Smith, local fiddlers who specialized in Irish and Scottish music.
 From Dan LaSalle of Buckingham, Graham heard other French Canadian and Irish compositions that went outside of the restricted field of Canadian country fiddle tunes.
 Fruitman also notes that, although Don Messer, through the radio and his many recordings, was the folk fiddling idol of the masses across Canada, he was not the popular hero in the group in which Graham lived and played.
 Indeed, the early records Graham remembers best from his boyhood were those by (Joseph) Allard, Bouchard, Beaulieu and (Isadore) Soucy from Quebec, (Michael) Coleman, Morrison and Cronin from Ireland and Scott Skinner from Scotland.

 Awards

 Townsend started to play old time music for dances, country fairs, garden parties and other engagements at the age of nine, and at the same age, entered and won CBC’s talent contest “Now’s Your Chance”.
 At 10 years of age, he guested with Cliff McKay on "Holiday Ranch" and thereafter entered the Canadian National Exhibition Fiddle Championship, which he won three years in succession (1951, 1952, 1953).
-He also won the Canadian Open Fiddle Championship in Shelburne, Ontario (1963, '68, '69, '70), the Simcoe Fiddle Championship (1957, 58), the Southern Ontario Fiddle Championship (1958, 59), the Kitchener Fiddle Championship (1959), the Peterborough Fiddle Championship (1959), the Northern Ontario Fiddle Championship (1959, 60), and the Pembroke International Championship (1965).
+He also won the Canadian Open Old Time Fiddle Championship in Shelburne, Ontario (1963, '68, '69, '70), the Simcoe Fiddle Championship (1957, 58), the Southern Ontario Fiddle Championship (1958, 59), the Kitchener Fiddle Championship (1959), the Peterborough Fiddle Championship (1959), the Northern Ontario Fiddle Championship (1959, 60), and the Pembroke International Championship (1965).

 Townsend was inducted into the North American Fiddlers Hall of Fame in 1982, the Ottawa Valley Country Music Hall of Fame in 1990, the Canadian National Fiddling Hall of Fame in 1998 and was nominated for a Juno award for instrumental artist of the year in 1991.
 He also received a Lifetime Achievement Award from the Canadian Grand Masters Fiddling Association in 1998 for his fiddling achievements.